Orange-OpenSource/ods-android/docs/components/Sliders.md

 )
 ```

-You can add icons to the continuous lockup slider like this:
+You can add icons to the continuous lockups slider like this:

 ```kotlin
 OdsSliderLockups(